-71.85.
+58.79.
 Bonds are fixed-interest debt instruments, issued by governments, public utilities, banks or companies, tradable in financial markets.
 The issuer of a coupon bond pledges to pay the par value of the bond to the bondholder on a fixed date (maturity date) as well as specified interest over the life of the bond.
 Alternatively, bonds can be issued at a price lower than their par value in lieu of the periodic interest, with the full par value being paid to the bondholder on maturity (discount bonds).
 Asset-backed securities are securities whose value and income payments are derived from and backed by a specific pool of underlying assets.
 The Sukuks of Islamic finance are also categorised as debt securities.
+Asset-backed securities also cover the financial characteristics of Islamic finance, especially in the form of Sukuks.